Is nursing right for me?

 What is the difference between a Bachelor of Science in Nursing (BSN) and an Associate Degree in Nursing (ADN)?

-A BSN is granted by a college or university.
+A BSN is a four-year degree granted by a college or university.
 Six Oregon universities offer the BSN.
-These programs usually require about two years of prerequisite course work prior to admission.
-Some also require satisfactory scores on nursing school preadmission tests.
+Most programs require about two years of prerequisite coursework before admission, and some require scores on nursing school pre-admission tests.

-An Associate’s Degree in Nursing (ADN) is granted by a two-year college.
-In Oregon, 17 community colleges offer associate programs.
-These programs require some coursework prior to admission and some require satisfactory scores on nursing school pre-admission tests.
-An ADN usually takes about three years of general education and nursing courses.
+An ADN is granted by a two-year college.
+In Oregon, 17 community colleges offer ADN programs.
+These also require some coursework before admission and typically take about three years total including general education and nursing courses.

-Students who complete a bachelor’s degree in any major are eligible to apply not only to traditional nursing school transfer programs; they may also pursue accelerated BSN programs or direct-entry Master’s Degree in Nursing programs.
-These programs are designed specifically for students who already have a bachelor’s degree in any major.
-The Accelerated BSN is typically 18 months long, and the direct-entry MSN programs are at least two or three years depending on the focus of the program.
+Students with a bachelor's degree in any major can also apply to accelerated BSN (ABSN) programs or direct-entry master's programs, which are designed specifically for career changers and students from non-nursing backgrounds.
+An Accelerated BSN program is typically 18 months long, and the direct-entry MSN programs are at least two or three years, depending on the focus of the program.